Surya123234/Where-Am-I/README.md

 # Summary
 Where Am I is an innovative full-stack app allowing users to learn about which **Indigenous** land they are on and about any Indigenous land across Canada and the rest of the world, and post tribe info to a feed with CRUD operations.
 It leverages the Google Geolocation API to get user lat/long, the Wikipedia API to get land summaries, and the Mapbox API to render an interactive map allowing users to select tribes.
-It was nade using Javascript, Django, SQLite, HTML, and CSS.
+It was nade using Javascript, Django, REST API, SQLite, HTML, and CSS.

 # How to run the project locally
 clone the repo using `git clone https://github.com/Surya123234/Where-Am-I.git`